myalt2335/Notepad/README.md

 ## Getting Started

+### Installation

+Simply download the latest release.
+Alternatively if you want to build it yourself:

 ### Prerequisites
 - **MSYS2** installed
 - **GCC** (g++) compiler
 - **VS Code** for development (optional)

-### Installation

-Simply download the latest release, alternatively if you want to build it yourself:

 ### Building it